chiahaoliu/streaming-matrix-factorization/README.md

 # streaming-matrix-factorization
-Demo for matrix factorization methods running in streaming context
+Demo for applying matrix factorization methods to atomic pair disribution function (PDF) data in streaming context.

+## Research article:

+  *Validation of non-negative matrix factorization for assessment of atomic pair-distribution function (PDF) data in a real-time streaming context*